awebfactory/awebfactory.org-homepage-nuxt-3/README.md

 # AWebFactory.org.
 The Making of.
-From Scratch, Step-by-Step
+From Scratch.
+Step-by-Step

 - #BuildInPublic
 - #LearnInPublic